robotnic/angular-xmpp-services/README.md

 # angular-xmpp-services

-This is a library talks to a xmpp server and generates a model, ready to use for directives.
+This is a library talks to a xmpp server and generates a model { dynamic json }, ready to use for directives.

 ![structure](https://raw.githubusercontent.com/robotnic/angular-xmpp-services/master/src/assets/docimg/structure.png)